General non-linear fragmentation with discontinuous Galerkin methods: General non-linear fragmentation

-The loss rate of droplets of mass $[x,x+\mathrm{d}x]$ colliding with a droplet of mass $[y,y+\mathrm{d}y]$ is equal to the number of collisions by unit time and unit volume times the number of broken droplets of mass $[x,x+\mathrm{d}x]$, i.e.
+Therefore, the mass of fragments created by all the broken pairs of droplets of masses $(x,y)$ per unit time is obtained by multiplying Eq.~\ref{eq:mass_frag} with the mean number of collisions per unit time and per unit volume between the droplets of mass $[x,x+\mathrm{d}x]$ and $[y,y+\mathrm{d}y]$ in Eq.~\ref{eq:collision_rate}, i.e.

+By the mass conservation, Eq.~\ref{eq:mass_all_fragments} equals the mass of all the broken pairs of droplets per unit time.
+Then, dividing by the mass of one pair $x+y$, we obtain the number of all broken pairs of masses $[x,x+\mathrm{d}x]$ and $[y,y+\mathrm{d}y]$ per unit time, i.e.